nik-nul/Spectrometer/README.md

 ## Notes

 This project was built and tested based on a homemade spectrometer model designed and sold by 窗台小圃, which can be found on platforms such as Taobao and Bilibili.
 The project references some logic of 窗台小圃's software, whose parts of the code were taken from by [Theremino Spectrometer](https://www.theremino.com/).
-However, no code from those two project was reused, as the those were developed using VB and DirectShow, among other tech stacks.
+However, no code from those two project was reused, as those were developed using VB and DirectShow, among other tech stacks.